quadsurf/react-curriculum/02-react-jsx.md

 Open or refresh the page in your browser and make sure everything still works.
 Congratulations!
 You've just written your first React JSX application.

+### Exercise

+Update your **Hello world** application with the above changes.
+Resist the urge to copy-and-paste!
+Make sure everything is working before moving on to the assignment.

 ## Summary

 In this chapter, you were exposed to the fundamentals of React JSX—an HTML-like syntax for creating `ReactElement` objects.
 In addition, you practiced writing React JSX and transpiling it into JavaScript using Babel, a popular JavaScript transpiler.
 At this point, you're well on your way to writing larger, more sophisticated React applications.